Certified Network Infrastructure Technician (CNIT®)

 Practical hands-on sessions are incorporated throughout this program, including a focus on advanced copper and fibre infrastructure troubleshooting, wireless survey and wireless network testing tools.
 The organisation and management of cable test results through OEM software with the latest features and capabilities exploited in detail.

-On successful completion students can demonstrate the highest levels of knowledge, competency and confidence in complex site environments, demonstrating efficiencies in both time and cost, coupled with the knowledge of the very latest technical capabilities dominating network infrastructure today.
+On successful completion learners can demonstrate the highest levels of knowledge, competency and confidence in complex site environments, demonstrating efficiencies in both time and cost, coupled with the knowledge of the very latest technical capabilities dominating network infrastructure today.

 A CNIT® can also feel confident that they are progressing through The Global Network Infrastructure Education Framework.
 They also gain an internationally recognised BTEC Level 4 Professional qualification and official CNIT® certification.
-This certification enters the student into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
+This certification enters the learner into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
 Each certification gained from CNet Training requires re-certifying every three years.
 The process is simple, cost effective and easy via an online learning management system allowing knowledge to be brought up-to-date to reflect the very latest changes and technical developments within the industry.
-Re-certified students can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.
+Re-certified learners can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.

 This program is designed for those wishing to extend their knowledge, practical hands-on skills, qualifications and certifications into a wider project environment as a Site Delivery Manager with aspirations to progress into roles such as: